 Whether you are trying to conceive naturally or through IVF, by improving your sperm quality you will significantly increase the chance of creating a healthy embryo resulting in a positive pregnancy and consequently a healthy child.

 Most men we see have a reasonable sperm count but their motility (movement) and/or morphology (shape) are not so great.
 This means the sperm are going to have trouble getting to where they need to go and/or have trouble penetrating the egg.
-The good thing is that this is relatively easy to improve; positive changes to motility and morphology can be seen within 3 months.
-When the sperm count is low we need a minimum of three months to see a positive change.
+The good news is that with some lifestyle changes and Chinese medicine treatment it is possible to see positive changes.

 Even if you have been told your sperm is OK, it is worth taking a second to think about what this actually means.
 Current WHO values for healthy sperm and for 10 years ago are as follows:This means that if only 5% of your sperm are a normal shape then you would technically have healthy sperm.
 While this may be enough to conceive through IVF it can make things a bit harder if you are trying naturally.